Sistema Brasileiro de Televisão: 2000s

+In 2005, SBT started airing SBT Brasil, bringing news back to the network's evening schedule; the news operation had been debilitated with the defection of Bóris Casoy to Record in 1997 and the subsequent cancellation of TJ Brasil in that period.
+For this end, SBT hired Ana Paula Padrão, who had defected from Globo.
+The network released campaigns poking at Globo and creating puns with her surname saying "Globo no longer has standard" ("Padrão", her surname, is "standard" in Portuguese, with the joke being a reference to Globo's quality standards).
+In its early years, SBT Brasil had constant airtime fluctuations (from the initial 7:15pm slot; in 2007 it aired at 9:30pm), which would cause a decline in ratings.

 Since then the SBT has aired the successful Rebelde and shows with child host Maisa Silva, who became popular; however, programs could change without previous announcement (even hosts were sometimes out of the loop), confusing the audience.
 In 2006 SBT celebrated its 25th anniversary in a deepening crisis.

-The SBT is the second-largest network in the country, vying for leadership with Rede Record.
+SBT is the second-largest network in the country, vying for leadership with Rede Record.
 The CDT da Anhanguera is the second-largest television-production center in Brazil, behind Projac (owned by Rede Globo).
 Over 5,000 employees work around the clock at the SBT's 110 TV stations.

 In 2008 the network lost second place in the ratings to Record, but tied for second place the following year.

 In 2009 Liberato moved to Record after more than 20 years with the SBT; at the same time, the SBT signed presenters Roberto Justus and Eliana from Record.
 It also appeared on SKY Brasil, the last of the five major Brazilian networks to do so.

 Recent programs include What's Your Talent, a local combination of Britain's Got Talent and Show de Calouros (created and hosted by Silvio Santos during the 1970s); a Brazilian version of 1 vs. 100; an annual telethon, which raised R$19 million in 2009; Kyle XY; the reality show Solitary; Smallville, Grey's Anatomy and De Frente with Gabi, a talk show featuring journalist Marilia Gabriela.

 TV Alagoas left the network in September 2009 and to broadcast religious programs, and SBT executive director William Stoliar sued to ensure the network's availability there.
 It returned to the SBT on June 1, 2010, due to viewer pressure and late rent payments by religious programs.

 In February 2014 the Communist Party of Brazil sends to the Federal Government a questioning, for which he cut around 75 million dollars in advertising the broadcaster, because of criticism that the journalist Rachel Sheherazade makes against the Government.